 Intan Kecil Island

-I lost my snorkeling virginity on the final island of the tour and although the water was quite misty, there was still plenty of opportunity to see the tropical marine life that danced around my body, and of course – clear enough to watch out for jelly fish!
+I lost my snorkelling virginity on the final island of the tour and although the water was quite misty, there was still plenty of opportunity to see the tropical marine life that danced around my body, and of course – clear enough to watch out for jelly fish!
 From Intan Kecil Island, you can get to soak up stunning views of neighbouring and far away rocks.
-My only complaint of the tour is that the couple I was with seen a dolphin on two occasions – I was going too fast and getting a bit carried away to see flipper
+My only complaint of the tour is that the couple I was with seen a dolphin on two occasions – I was going too fast and getting a bit carried away to catch a sight of Flipper.

 On the way back, my sun burnt baldy head was extremely sad to be ending such a captivating tour and so off I sped back to the mainland, soaking up every last bit of beautiful nature through each of my senses.

 The balance between driving the jet ski’s and actually stopping off to see parts of Langkawi that I’d never see on foot, was absolutely perfect.
 I never once felt rushed, or that bored at any point of the four hour tour.
 I feel that the jet ski tour excels at showing you places that you’ll not get to see by boat, whilst taking extra care to make sure you get plenty of use on the jet ski machine.